 A plan account that stays the same unless you make a successful claim or change a cover.
-If you have Disability Cover or Income Protection Cover, you can also choose one or both of these covers to stay level in this way.
+If you have Income Protection Cover, you can also choose one or both of these covers to stay level in this way.

 A single identifiable event or condition that causes you to make a claim.

-Life Cover pays a lump sum if the person covered dies, or is diagnosed with a terminal illness.
+Life cover is another name for life insurance.
+It pays a lump sum if the person covered dies, or is diagnosed with a terminal illness.

 A trade, profession or type of work undertaken for profit or pay.
 It is not a specific job with any particular employer and is independent of location and availability.

-Optional Serious Illness Cover for Children pays a lump sum if your child suffers from a serious illness that we cover.
+Child Serious Illness Cover pays a lump sum if your child suffers from a serious illness that we cover.